znuznu/configs/nvim/README.md

 Complete Neovim configuration best suited for TypeScript, React, Rust and Lua.

-It is highly inspired by the one from [JoosepAlviste](https://github.com/JoosepAlviste/dotfiles).
+It is strongly inspired by the one from [JoosepAlviste](https://github.com/JoosepAlviste/dotfiles).

 ## Requirements